 Third, although many cultural elements have spread throughout the world, people everywhere do not attach the same meanings to them.
 Do children in Tokyo draw the same lessons from reading the Harry Potter books as children in New York or London?

 Similarly, we enjoy foods from around the world while knowing little about the lives of the people who created them.
-In short, people everywhere look at the world through their own cultural lenses.
+In short, people everywhere look at the world through the lens of their own culture.